Allowable Funding Sources for Purchase of Food and Meals

 Group meals should only be provided in those instances where the meeting lasts for at least four (4) hours.
 A meeting less than four hours could generally be scheduled prior to or after a normal meal without significantly impacting employees on different work schedules.
 The PCard may be used to purchase meals for employees in this scenario.

 Group meals held at the start and/or finish of a meeting are not eligible for payment under this policy.
 Purchase of a group meal is authorized solely as a convenience to the employer and in those instances where employees may not leave for a normal meal due to the time constraints associated with the meeting or training session.
 Those events not starting until the normal meal time should be delayed until after the normal meal time, or employees may bring employee-purchased food (“brown-bag”) to the meeting.

 Authorized group meal expenditures are limited to the purchase of meals only and do not include snacks.
 Purchase of group meals are to be approved by the Director, Department Head, or his/her designee, prior to the date of the event (for non-emergency situations).
 The Food / Group Meal Event Documentation Form will be used to document event details and ensure compliance with this policy.
-All of the documents that were a part of the approval process should be submitted with the payment request, or retained with Pcard documentation.
+All of the documents that were a part of the approval process should be submitted with the payment request.

 II.
 Food and Group Meals for Students, Volunteers, Visitors, and Participants Using Institutional Funding